-You will recall that your Board of Trustees is composed of four trustees elected by the membership and four appointed by the Board of Governors.
+You will recall that your Board of Trustees is composed of eight trustees, four of whom are appointed by the Board of Governors.
 Trustee terms are normally three years, and those terms were finished for Michael Miller and Susan Service at the end of 2019.
-Both of those valuable Trustees were re-elected to new three-year terms in the elections late last year so as a result there are no changes in the composition of the Board from 2019 to 2020.
-Many congratulations to Michael and Susan on their re-election and our thanks for agreeing to continue as Trustees.
+Both of those valuable Trustees were re-selected to new three-year terms in the elections late last year so as a result there are no changes in the composition of the Board from 2019 to 2020.
+Many congratulations to Michael and Susan, and our thanks for agreeing to continue as Trustees.

-In 2019 we had four sub-committees composed as follows, with the first-named serving as Chair in each case: Investment (Lisa Hill, Ori Granot, Michael Miller, and Susan Service); Policy & Procedures (Michael Miller, David Boudinot and John Gilfoyle); Governance (Keith Dixon, Lisa Hill, and Michael Miller); and Valuation (Kristi Simpson, John Gilfoyle, and Susan Service).
-Thanks are due to all these hard-working people for agreeing to stand as Trustees.
-Especial plaudits are due to Kristi, Lisa and Michael for undertaking the extra work of chairing sub-committees.
-Investment, Policy and Valuation are all complex and at times demanding of special skills and knowledge, so we are fortunate indeed to have these very hard-working and competent people.
+In 2019 we had three sub-committees composed as follows, with the first named serving as Chair in each case: Investment (Lisa Hill, Ori Granot, Michael Miller, and Susan Service); Policy & Procedures (Michael Miller, David Boudinot and John Gilfoyle); and Governance (Keith Dixon, Lisa Hill, and Michael Miller).
+Thanks are due to all these hardworking people for agreeing to stand as Trustees.
+Especial plaudits are due to Lisa and Michael for undertaking the extra work of chairing sub-committees.
+Investment and Policy are complex and at times demanding of special skills and knowledge, so we are fortunate indeed to have these very hard-working and competent people.
 Michael has also continued in his role as Vice-Chair, and I thank him for his wise use of his extensive experience in University administration and for his counsel and support throughout the year.